Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Introduction and main results

-In this subsection, we concern the Poisson geometric nature of the Riemann-Hilbert-Birkhoff map of the linear system \eqref{introeq} initiated by Boalch \cite{Boalch1}, and show that it is preserved under the closure of Stokes matrices.
-As an application, we derived the first explicit expression of the Ginzburg-Weinstein linearization.
+In this subsection, we concern the Poisson geometric nature of the Riemann-Hilbert-Birkhoff map of the linear system \eqref{introeq} initiated by Boalch \cite{Boalch1}.
+In particular, we prove that the Riemann-Hilbert-Birkhoff map appeared in Section \ref{firstsec} is a Poisson diffeomorphism.
+As a corollary, we derived the first explicit expression of the Ginzburg-Weinstein linearization.

 Following the irregular Atiyah-Bott construction \cite{Boalch1, Boalch2}, the theory of Stokes matrices can be placed into the context of Poisson/symplectic geometry.
 For that, let us consider the Lie algebra ${ \frak u}(n)$ of the unitary group ${\rm U}(n)$, consisting of skew-Hermitian matrices, and identify $\Herm(n)\cong { \frak u}(n)^*$ via the pairing $\langle A,\xi\rangle=2{\rm Im}({\rm tr}A\xi)$.
 Thus $\Herm(n)$ inherits a Poisson structure from the canonical linear (Kostant-Kirillov-Souriau) Poisson structure on ${\frak u}(n)^*$.
 Furthermore, the unitary group ${\rm U}(n)$ carries a standard structure as a Poisson Lie group (see e.g. \cite{LW}).
 The dual Poisson Lie group ${\rm U}(n)^*$, which is the group of complex upper triangular matrices with strictly positive diagonal entries, is identified with the space $\Herm^+(n)$ of positive definite Hermitian $n\times n$-matrices, by taking the upper triangular matrix $X\in {\rm U}(n)^*$ to the positive Hermitian matrix $(X^*X)^{1/2}\in \Herm^+(n)$.
 The Ginzburg-Weinstein linearization theorem \cite{GW} states that the dual Poisson Lie group ${\rm U}(n)^*\cong \Herm^+(n)$ is Poisson isomorphic to the dual of the Lie algebra $\frak u(n)^*\cong\Herm(n)$.
-We remark that the linearization theorem works for any compact Lie group $K$ with its standard Poisson structure, and there are various proofs and generalizations of Ginzburg-Weinstein linearization, from the different perspectives of Moser's trick in symplectic geometry, Stokes phenomenon, the theory of quantum algebras and so on, see e.g., \cite{Anton,AM, Boalch2,BoalchG,EEM,Xu0}.
-In particular, Boalch' remarkable theorem states that \begin{thm} \cite{Boalch1} For any fixed $u\in\h_{\rm reg}(\mathbb{R})$, the Riemann-Hilbert-Birkhoff map (also known as the dual exponential map)
+We remark that the linearization theorem works for any compact Lie group $K$ with its standard Poisson structure, and there are various proofs and generalizations of Ginzburg-Weinstein diffeomorphism, from the different perspectives of Moser's trick in symplectic geometry, Stokes phenomenon, the theory of quantum algebras and so on, see e.g., \cite{Anton,AM, Boalch2,BoalchG,EEM}.